Joseph Désiré Tholozan: Life

-He then was called into Persia in 1858 to become the personal physician to Nasseredin Shah.
+He was then called into Qajar Iran in 1858 to become the personal physician of Naser al-Din Shah Qajar.
 He moved there and got married in 1866 to Iphigenia Pisani, from a prominent family from Constantinople.
-Professor Tholozan trained numerous Persian physicians and performed important observations on the epidemiology of the plague, cholera and other infectious diseases such as the Asian relapsing fever.
+Professor Tholozan trained numerous Iranian physicians and performed important observations on the epidemiology of the plague, cholera and other infectious diseases such as the Asian relapsing fever.

 Commander of the Legion of Honor and elected correspondent of the Academy of Sciences and the Medical Academy, Tholozan also played an important role in Franco-Iranian diplomatic relations accompanying the Shah during his three trips to Europe.

 He was followed by another French physician called Jean-Baptiste Feuvrier or Joannès Feuvrier.

-The circumstances of his death in 1897 in Tehran remain unclear and could be the result of a poisoning ordered by Mozaffaredin Shah.
+The circumstances of his death in 1897 in Tehran remain unclear and could be the result of a poisoning ordered by Mozaffar ad-Din Shah Qajar.